UF students threaten impeachment for Trump Jr.’s visit

 GAINESVILLE, Fla.
 (AP) — Donald Trump isn’t the only president facing an impeachment inquiry.
 The student body president of the University of Florida is facing an impeachment threat for spending $50,000 in student fees to bring Trump’s eldest son and his girlfriend to campus.

-Members of the university’s student senate on Tuesday filed a resolution to impeach Student Body President Michael Murphy for malfeasance and abuse of power.
+Members of the university’s student senate filed a resolution on Tuesday to impeach Student Body President Michael Murphy for malfeasance and abuse of power.

 The resolution accuses Murphy of spending mandatory student fees to push his own political beliefs when he brought Donald Trump Jr., and his girlfriend, Kimberly Guilfoyle, to speak on campus last month.

-The resolution says Student Body statutes forbid student money from being spent in support of or against a political party.
+Student Body statutes forbid student money from being spent in support of or against a political party, according to the resolution.

 The Tampa Bay Times reports Murphy has maintained that the visit wasn’t campaign related.